dotlang/language/doc/RFE.md

 `&_ := "/core/std/{Queue, Stack, Heap}` This is a bit un-intuitive.
 Sometimes we want to import multiple modules but not merge them.
 `&A, &B := "/core/std/{Queue, Stack}"` Import two modules into two namespaces.

+? - How can we do DFS, BFS in dot?